Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is probate and how do I avoid probate problems?

-Probate ensures your assets go to the right people when you die — and it's usually a simple process.
+Probate ensures your assets go to the right people when you die, but it's much easier if you have a will.

 Updated .
 What changed?

 When a loved one passes away, probate steps in to prove the will and ensure the person’s assets go to the correct people and all their wishes are fulfilled.
 Usually, probate is straightforward — but it can get complicated if there’s no will or you’re dealing with a large estate.

 What is probate?